If you travel abroad and participate in Gymnastics (Training), you should ensure you have a Travel Insurance policy before leaving your home.

 Equipment needed for individual disciplines ranges from bars, vaults and pommel horses to ropes, rings, beams and trampolines.

-During gymnastics training, you will also need tumbling aids, work stations, mats, barbells and dumbbells, barbells, and the specific equipment that was mentioned above.
+During Gymnastics training, you will also need tumbling aids, workstations, mats, barbells and dumbbells, and the equipment mentioned above.

-Coordination, agility, muscle strength and body control are essential to successfully perform any discipline and to avoid getting injured.
-This can only be obtained by intensive training.
+Coordination, agility, muscle strength and body control are essential to perform any discipline successfully and avoid injury.